onera/standalone-vta/src/fpga/software/README.md

 ### 3 — Build and deploy

-Build the application in Vitis (GUI or `vitis -s build.py`), then load the ELF:
+Build the application in Vitis, then load the ELF:

 ```sh
 # In the Vitis XSDB console (or xsct shell):